Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 emptyDir: {}

-The logs in Splunk should be well formatted
+The logs in Splunk should be well-formatted:

 JIRA Logs - 4

-Read more about available annotations that control the forwarding pipeline in the links below
+Read more about available annotations that control the forwarding pipeline in the links below:

 About Outcold Solutions

 Outcold Solutions provides solutions for monitoring Kubernetes, OpenShift and Docker clusters in Splunk Enterprise and Splunk Cloud.
-We offer certified Splunk applications, which give you insights across all containers environments.
-We are helping businesses reduce complexity related to logging and monitoring by providing easy-to-use and deploy solutions for Linux and Windows containers.
-We deliver applications, which help developers monitor their applications and operators to keep their clusters healthy.
+We offer certified Splunk applications, which give you insights across all container environments.
+We are helping businesses reduce complexity related to logging and monitoring by providing easy-to-use and easy-to-deploy solutions for Linux and Windows containers.
+We deliver applications, which help developers monitor their applications and help operators keep their clusters healthy.
 With the power of Splunk Enterprise and Splunk Cloud, we offer one solution to help you keep all the metrics and logs in one place, allowing you to quickly address complex questions on container performance.